July 17, 2024

 If you’re a robotaxi company, there’s one guiding principal that you live by:

-Which means charging = NOT being on the road, earning money!
+Which means charging & servicing = NOT being on the road, earning money!

 So if we accept:

-The location of these charging sites is critical to the efficiency and profitability of a robotaxi fleet.
+The charging speed and the location of these charging sites is critical to the efficiency and profitability of a robotaxi fleet.
+A higher charging speed allows the vehicles to be on the road more and earn more money, shortening the transit times has the same effect.

 The Large Hub Model

-Most robotaxi fleets will be supported by 2 – 3 charging hubs located around the city.
+Most robotaxi fleets will initially be supported by multiple large service hubs located around the city where vehicles are charged, inspected and cleaned.
 Given the footprint of many cities in the US, they could be as much as 15 miles apart.
-This distance plus the below average speed that robotaxis must travel in traffic means that those 2 – 3 hubs are introducing a large number of dead miles.
+This distance plus the average speed that robotaxis must travel in traffic means that only having those few large hubs potentially introduce a large number of dead miles.
 So how do you reduce dead miles and increase money earned on the road?
-Ideally, you want charging hubs on every street corner, allowing robotaxis to easily charge between fares thus decreasing transit time and dead miles.
+Charging is the most frequent support function (3-4x per day, per vehicle) and therefor, ideally, you want charging hubs on every street corner, allowing robotaxis to easily charge between fares thus decreasing transit time and dead miles.

 Easier than it sounds, unfortunately.
-Building a charging hub is an extremely lengthy and expensive process:
+Building a charging hub is a lengthy and expensive process:

-So, it can be very difficult to find suitable locations for a hub.
+So, it can be difficult to find suitable locations for a hub.

-In addition, finding large sites that can accommodate a fleet of vehicles is not that easy in most urban areas, and obtaining permits for large sites is also a very lengthy (and costly) process.
-So, building more hubs starts to sound like a very daunting project with a lot of complexities.
+In addition, finding large sites that can accommodate a fleet of vehicles is not that easy in most urban areas, and obtaining permits for large sites is also a lengthy (and costly) process.
+So, building many large hubs starts to sound like a very daunting project with a lot of complexities.
 The landscape looks something like this:

 Utilizing Local Charging

 So, what’s the solution?
 Building smaller hubs or utilizing charging stations in residential areas may be a lower barrier to entry.
 Creating a business model that allows robotaxis to utilize available chargers at residential or commercial properties would both reduce dead miles and provide more convenient transportation options for people at those locations.
 The charge speed would vary depending on the type of charger, but this could be offset by allowing them to charge more often and in more locations.
-You would also need to automate the charging process, either through robotics or, since the power level is low, induction charging.
-At a high volume, both options may be suitable solutions, however robotics would be the more cost-effective option and would not require significant modification to vehicles, charging equipment, or infrastructure.
+You would also need to automate the charging process, either through robotics or, since the charging speed and power level is low, induction charging.
+At a high volume, both options may be suitable solutions, where we estimate that at scale robotics would be the more cost-effective option and would not require significant modification to vehicles, charging equipment, or infrastructure, leveraging the existing ecosystem.

 The main aspect is to figure out a business model where people would allow robotaxis to charge at their residential or commercial property.
-Maybe this can be solved with some kind of revenue share model or a co-ownership model where people partially own the vehicle, as Tesla is suggesting.
+Maybe this can be solved with a revenue share model or a co-ownership model where people partially own the vehicle, as Tesla is suggesting.

 Either way, at these locations you are charging at a slower rate (4-8 hours roughly).
 For a dedicated robotaxi service this means lost revenue.
 So, this model might be best utilized to support existing charging routines – supplementing existing hubs during non-peak hours.